Video Game: Mystic Warriors

 - Dual Wielding: Kojiro uses twin swords.

-- Expy: The stage 1 boss is a futuristic incarnation of Paco Loco of Sunset Riders while the final boss also resembles a smaller version of Big Fuzz (the Stage 3 boss) from Contra III.
+- Expy: The Stage 1 boss is a futuristic incarnation of Paco Loco of Sunset Riders while the final boss resembles a smaller version of Big Fuzz (aka Robo-Corpse, the Stage 3 boss from Contra III).

 - Eyepatch of Power: The Skull Train conductor.